Conformal-in-the-Loop for Learning with Imbalanced Noisy Data: Methodology

 Since ConP can be achieved using only the softmax outputs of the classifier, which are required for training already, we can cache the non-conformity scores from each batch and pass them to the conformal classifier.
 We summarize our epoch training process in Algorithm~\ref{alg:1}.
 Note that this is a slightly modified standard iterative mini-batch optimization algorithm, with line 4 added to calculate the conformal prediction sets and line 5 modified to weight the loss by prediction set size.
 The validation epoch is also modified to fit the conformal classifier on the first portion of the dataset, which then evaluates the uncertainty on the remaining data, as summarized in Algorithm~\ref{alg:2}.

 Fitting the conformal classifier introduces memory and computational complexity proportional to the size of the calibration set, making it advantageous to keep this set as small as possible while still ensuring representative sampling of the data.
 During training, and once the conformal classifier is calibrated in the validation step, computational dependency shifts to the mini-batch size, which is typically manageable in most setups.
-This design allows efficient scaling, as the memory demands in subsequent steps remain relatively low.